scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### TRC Equality

-The signer information in the signed TRC is part of an unordered set, per {{RFC5652}}.
-This implies that the signer information can be reordered without affecting verification.
-Certain operations, however, require TRCs to be equal, according to the following equality definition:
+The signer information in the signed TRC is part of an unordered set, as per {{RFC5652}}.
+This implies that the signer information can be reordered without affecting verification, although certain operations require TRCs to be equal im accordance with the following definition:

 **Two TRCs are equal, if and only if their payloads are byte equal.**

-Two TRCs with byte equal payloads can be considered as equal, because the TRC payload exactly defines which signatures must be attached in the signed TRC:
+Two TRCs with byte equal payloads can be considered as equal because the TRC payload exactly defines which signatures must be attached in the signed TRC:

 - The REQUIRED signatures from voting certificates are explicitly mentioned in the `votes` field of the payload: If index "i" is part of the `votes` field, then the voting certificate at position i in the `certificates` sequence of the predecessor TRC casted a vote on the successor TRC.
 See also [](#votes).
 - The REQUIRED signatures for new certificates are implied by the currently valid TRC payload, and, in case of a TRC update, the predecessor payload.